Chart Color Schemes

 Housing

-Balga displays a diverse mix of dwelling types
+Balga displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Balga's dwelling structures, as per the latest Census findings, consisted of 67.6% houses and 32.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-Home ownership in Balga stood at 15.7%, with 34.7% of dwellings mortgaged and 49.6% rented.
-The median monthly mortgage repayment in the area was $1,482, while the median weekly rent figure was recorded as $310.
-Nationally, Balga's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+Balga's dwelling structure, as per the latest Census, consisted of 67.6% houses and 32.5% other dwellings.
+In comparison, Perth metro had 77.8% houses and 22.1% other dwellings.
+Home ownership in Balga was at 15.7%, with mortgaged dwellings at 34.7% and rented dwellings at 49.6%.
+The median monthly mortgage repayment in the area was $1,482, below Perth metro's average of $1,907.
+Median weekly rent in Balga was $310, compared to Perth metro's $350.
+Nationally, Balga's mortgage repayments were lower at $1,482 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing